 Aside from China, several other Asian countries where you may have manufacturing partners celebrate the Lunar New Year.
 These include Vietnam, South Korea, Singapore, and Indonesia.

-While the Lunar New Year is an important holiday in these countries, the impact on production is not as significant as in China.
-For example, the official holiday in Vietnam, called Tet, lasts from January 21 – January 27, 2023, and factories may take up to two weeks off.
+While the Lunar New Year is an important holiday in these countries, the impact on production is less significant than in China.
+For example, the official holiday in Vietnam, called Tet, lasts from February 9 – February 15, and factories may take one or two weeks off.

-Production times may be impacted, and quotations may be delayed.
-However, the delay is not as significant as in China, where the impact can span more than a month.
+This closure may impact production times, and quotations may be delayed.
+However, the delay is less significant than in China, where the impact can span more than a month.

 Chinese New Year Shutdown 2024: Managing Product Quality

-As we’ve discussed, Chinese New Year is the most important holiday in China and leads to significant factory downtime and increased quality mishaps.
+As we’ve discussed, Chinese New Year is China’s most important holiday, leading to significant factory downtime and increased quality mishaps.
 As such, you should step up your quality control efforts around this time.

 Consider hiring a third-party product inspection company like Insight Quality Services to help you conduct inspections before your goods leave the factory.
 These inspections will help you ensure the quality of your products and avoid poor customer reviews and returns.

 For more information about how to prepare for an inspection, we recommend reading the following guide.

-Please Note: This article was originally written in February of 2019 and was most recently updated in September of 2022
+Please Note: This article was originally written in February of 2019 and was most recently updated on October 25, 2024.